 Auditioning for a reality television series is not something I had ever dreamed of or planned on doing.
 But last year, I found myself, among other hundreds of contestants, waiting in line at Hilton Hotel in downtown Minneapolis for a casting call of Fox’s cooking competition series Master Chef US.

 Especially after watching Master Chef Romania (the country I moved from to US many years ago), I told everyone that there is no way in hell I would ever audition or expose myself on any of these shows, as I would never be able to put up with the verbal abuse and humiliation happening to the contestants…

 On the back of my mind, though, I was curious to see if I would even be able to make it through the first casting, so I started to watch the last season and get familiar with the requirements.

 Also, I was and am still convinced that my mind would never be able to work that fast to put together a dish in 3 minutes after opening a box full of surprise ingredients that have no connection with each other.

 When I bake a cake, I take a lot of time to think how the cake would look like, if the flavors would go well together, if the decorations would fit the occasion etc…

 You know how all your family and friends tell you how great you are as a cook or a baker, but you think that they only want to be nice with you?

 This is me….not trusting myself enough, so for that matter, I decided to challenge myself, as usually, and go for the Master Chef casting and get that stupid feedback I needed so much.

 I did not want to put any stress on me and be disappointed, so I told everyone that if my dish will come out right, I will go, if I am not satisfied with it, I will not.

 I told her that I never applied for any show before, I am not confident that I could even pass the first casting and that I am thinking not to go.

 They liked the fact that I can cook many things, I can also bake, and that in terms of plating, my food looks very good.

 We could make anything we wanted, but it had to be served as is.
 They would not provide us with any electrical outlets to warm or finish our dishes.

 However, as I just graduated two years ago the pastry school training, back in Romania, I decided to make a cake.
 A fancy one, where I can show many techniques.

 My thought was that if I would make a dish, it will be very difficult to keep a decent temperature on it for many hours and the texture would change in time.

-I chose this cake, A Dacquoise hazelnuts cake with white chocolate mousse and a strawberry and pistachios insertion in the middle, because the cake was supposed to be frozen over night and decorated the same day with the audition.
+I chose this cake, a dacquoise hazelnuts cake with white chocolate mousse and a strawberry and pistachios insertion in the middle, because the cake was supposed to be frozen over night and decorated the same day with the audition.

 I chose the recipe from Ana Consulea’s repertoire, a famous Romanian pastry chef I met last year, while on vacation in Bucharest.
 I had the honor to met her and work in her kitchen for 3 days, where I learned lots of new things.

 I made the cake once and noticed few issues with it.
 Here is the first version of it.
-Pretty good, huh?

 The layers inside the cake looked like this: